Security-Onion-Solutions/securityonion-docs/dns-anomaly-detection.rst

 Dr. Johannes Ullrich of the SANS Internet Storm Center posted a great DNS Anomaly Detection script based on the query logs coming from his DNS server.
-We can do the same thing with Bro's dns.log (where Bro captures all the DNS queries it sees on the network).
+We can do the same thing with Zeek's dns.log (where Zeek captures all the DNS queries it sees on the network).

 Please note that this script is only intended for standalone machines and will not work properly on distributed deployments.

-This version of the script works on older installations using Bro TSV
+This version of the script works on older installations using Zeek TSV
 output:

 ::